 Wake up call, morning exercise and breakfast.
-8 AM leave hotel for full-day guided tour of Cape Town and Robben Island.
-Visit District Six Museum and learn about apartheid history.
+8 AM departure for a guided tour of Cape Town and Robben Island.
+Take the ferry from V&A Waterfront to UNESCO-listed Robben Island for a tour of the former prison for political prisoners.
+This where Nelson Mandela spent 18 of his 27 years in prison.
+Lunch at waterfront then visit District Six Museum and learn about apartheid history.
 Travel to nearby townships, including Langa and Khayelitsha, and meet their inhabitants.
-Take a ferry to UNESCO-listed Robben Island for a tour of the former prison for political prisoners.
-This where Nelson Mandela spent 18 of his 27 years in prison.
 7 PM Dinner and various night life options.
-Overnight at Protea Hotel Cape Town.
+Overnight at Double Tree Hotel by Hilton in Cape Town.